Coyotes' Boomtown: Picking Up The Migrant Trail On The Way To The U.S.-Mexico Border

 Asked why his family was making the trip north, Javier says, "President Trump has to defend his nation, but the United States for us is like a mother, a mother who looks out for these small countries that we come from."

-Trump is contending with an increase in illegal border crossings, which recently hit a 10-year high.
+Trump is contending with an increase in unauthorized border crossings, which officials said were on pace to hit more than 100,000 last month, the highest level in more than a decade.
 On Sunday, Trump announced Homeland Security Secretary Kirstjen Nielsen, who he reportedly clashed with over the surge, would leave her post.

 In late March, Trump threatened to close the U.S.-Mexico border if Mexico didn't act to stop the flow of migrants.